The purpose of teaching social studies in middle and high school (grades 5-12) is three-fold:

 Requirements for the Major

-Social studies education is a 12-course major consisting of 10 prescribed courses and two electives.
+Social studies education is a 12-course major consisting of nine prescribed courses and three electives.
 Students may graduate with a social studies education major without completing requirements leading to a license to teach (see the following additional requirements).
 Up to a maximum of two courses either taken off-campus with non-St. Olaf faculty or transferred from other institutions may be included in the major.
-Not more than one course graded S/U may count toward the major.
+No more than one course graded S/U may count toward the major.

 Course List Code | Title | Credits |